reinoud/ansible_role_template/README.md

 - install the Molecule docker driver (`pip3 install 'molecule-plugins[docker]'`)
 - when it is not working, you might have to downgrade the Python requests library (`pip3 install requests==2.28.1`)

-to start a full test run, execute `molecule test` from within the role.
+to start a full test run, execute `molecule test` from a directory within the role.

 Example
 ----